 Another complained, “Does not actually help you lose weight.”

-After conducting plenty of research, we have concluded that if there is some certain facet of a diet formula or weight loss plan that is considerably bothersome (a painful/difficult exercise routine, insufficient clinical evidence, a lot of customer complaints) the odds of weight loss success are not good.
-Therefore if CLA 500 does in fact cause a lot of user complaints, this could be problematic.
+After conducting plenty of research, we have concluded that if there is some certain facet of a diet formula or weight-loss plan that is considerably bothersome (a painful/difficult exercise routine, insufficient clinical evidence, a lot of customer complaints) the odds of success are not good.
+Therefore if CLA 500 does in fact cause negative feedback, this could be problematic.

 First of all, there is some clinical research supporting CLA for heart health.
 This fatty acid can assist with lowering blood pressure.
-However, we did not find any documented proof that CLA 500 helps with weight loss.
-Therefore we at DietSpotlight cannot promote this dietary supplement as an effective weight loss.
+However, we did not find any documented proof that CLA 500 helps with weight-loss.
+Therefore, we at DietSpotlight cannot see a reason for dieters to give this one the old college try.

-We do appreciate that CLA 500 contains natural Safflower oil to assist with heart health.
-However, after doing some digging, we noticed that CLA is often pushed as a weight loss ingredient as well.
-But, according to WebMD, this fatty acid does not actually cause weight loss.
+Are we on the run to pick up every bottle of this one?
+We do appreciate that CLA 500 contains natural safflower oil to assist with heart health.
+However, after doing some digging, we noticed that CLA is often pushed as a weight-loss ingredient as well.
+But, there’s just no proof it can help dieters shed more.
 This is something that should not be overlooked.
-Also, CLA 500 is quite expensive in comparison to other CLA supplements.
+Also, CLA 500 is quite expensive in comparison to other similar supplements.

 If you need to see more fat loss and really trim down, we advise you to select a supplement that contains proven ingredients for fat loss and is backed by plenty of positive user reviews.

-Among the top products we’ve spotted in 2015 is one called Leptigen.
-This diet product contains a blend of four key ingredients that have been proven in documented clinical research to help encourage fat loss and elevate metabolism.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+This supplement contains a blend of four key ingredients that have been proven in documented clinical research to help encourage fat loss and elevate metabolism.
 Just so you know, we can’t pinpoint any negative feedback concerning harmful side effects and user comments found online express people are seeing solid results.